RKKOYA/LegacyTrack/README.md

 ## Copyright
 * All C418 soundtracks belong to ![Daniel Rosenfield](https://en.wikipedia.org/wiki/C418).

-## Notes
+## Foot Notes
-* Please refrain from posting issues regarding when the resource pack will be updated for a certain version of the game.
+1. Please refrain from posting issues regarding when the resource pack will be updated for a certain version of the game.
 I cannot guarantee when I will be updating the resource pack to a certain version of the game and will simply ignore/delete those issues.
 I will post to the issues tab of what update I will be updating the resource pack to.
-* I decided to keep the deep dark and the new nether soundtrack since I found that they stay close to the theme of the biome/dimension.
+2. I decided to keep the deep dark and the new nether soundtrack since I found that they stay close to the theme of the biome/dimension.
-* If there are any issues you come across, please don't hesitate to post the issue on the issues tab of the repository.
+3. If there are any issues you come across, please don't hesitate to post the issue on the issues tab of the repository.
 I plan to address issues there.
-* There is also no guarantee that a Bedrock version of this resource pack will be made.
+4. There is also no guarantee that a Bedrock version of this resource pack will be made.
 Like the updates, I will put an issue for making a Bedrock version of the resource pack to say that there will be one in the future.
-* There may be incompatibilities with mods, datapacks, other resource packs, mod loaders, and game versions.
+5. There may be incompatibilities with mods, datapacks, other resource packs, mod loaders, and game versions.
 Please let me know of them in the issues and I will see what I can do to fix the issues on my end.